bids-standard/bep001/ProposedChangesToSpecification.md

 However there are structural scans that collect multiple volumes during an acquisition.
 Here we adjust the definition of `RepetitionTime` in section 4.1.x and add `RepetitionTimeExcitation` and `RepetitionTimePreparation` as two additional terms for structural acquisitions that include multiple contrasts in 4.1.y.

+## S0map

+### Proposed Change

+Add a suffix `_S0map` to store the intercept-parameter for when T2\*-decay curves are fit, for example using a multi-echo Gradien-Recalled Echo (GRE)-sequence.

+### Justification

+Both structural and functional multi-echo sequences are becoming more and more common.
+By fitting an exponential T2\*-model to such data, a `S0-map` remains that contains contrast for proton density (PD) and B1+ and B1--effects.
+This can be useful for for example skull-stripping.